scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 1/5/15

 Attempt to knock a Large or smaller creature off balance with a strong push or kick.
-Make an athletics check against the creatures Strength save.
+Make an athletics challenge against the creatures Strength save.
 On failure they are staggered and you may push them back 1 tile.
 While staggered the creature loses the benefits of any shield they are holding.

 ***Enhanced:*** On a critical the creature grants combat advantage while they are staggered.